midani-47/High-Performance-Computing/DOCUMENTATION.md

 ## Queue Integration

-The prediction service integrates with the message queue service from Assignment 3 through a RESTful API client.
-The `QueueClient` class handles:
+The prediction service integrates with the queue files from Assignment 3:

-- **Authentication**: Using JWT tokens for secure access
+- **File-Based Queues**: The system uses JSON files in the `a3/queue_service/queue_data` directory to store transactions and prediction results.
+- **Transaction Queues**: TQ1.json and TQ2.json store incoming transactions.
+- **Results Queue**: PQ1.json stores prediction results.

+The `SimpleQueueClient` class handles:
-- **Message Pulling**: Retrieving transaction messages from the transaction queue
+- Reading transactions from queue files
-- **Message Pushing**: Sending prediction results to the prediction queue
+- Writing prediction results to the results file
-- **Error Handling**: Managing HTTP errors, token expiration, and retries
+- Managing queue file access and modifications

-The integration follows these principles:

-1. **Decoupling**: The queue service and prediction service are completely decoupled, communicating only through the queue interface
-2. **Asynchronous Processing**: Transactions can be added to the queue at any time and will be processed as resources become available
-3. **Persistence**: The queue service handles persistence, ensuring no transactions are lost

 ## Prediction Model

 The service uses a pre-trained Random Forest model for fraud detection:

-- **Model Loading**: The model is loaded from a pickle file (`fraud_rf_model.pkl`)
+- **Model Loading**: The model is loaded from a pickle file (`mpi/fraud_rf_model.pkl`)
 - **Input Processing**: Transaction data is preprocessed to extract relevant features
 - **Prediction**: The model outputs a binary classification (fraud/not fraud) and a confidence score
 - **Result Formatting**: Predictions are formatted with transaction ID, prediction result, confidence score, and metadata